JimmyThePro/hangman-game/README.md

 * **Media**

-    - Used windows paint to create a flow chart.
+    - Used windows paint to create a flow chart, and crop images for readme file.
 <br/><br/>

 [Back to Top](#HANGMAN)